ybr/csv-reader/README.md

 ## Custom reader

-In the case the provided tuple and case class readers is not enough.
+In the case the provided tuple and case class readers are not enough.
 You can create your own CSV readers in detail, by specifying the index and name of a column and arranging the order of readers, ignoring some columns and combining others.

-CsvReaders can be transformed with map and combined with one anouther thanks to flatMap, CsvReader is a Monad.
+CsvReaders can be transformed with map and combined with one another thanks to flatMap, CsvReader is a Monad.
 CsvReader is an Applicative too which let us state that we want errors to be accumulated whereas the Monad would stop on the first error it encounters.